 Every device is fine if you reset it once a year.

 Most devices will run into trouble if you do it multiple times a day.

-If you want to learn all about factory resetting your phone, tablet, or laptop, then this article is for you.
+If you want to learn all about what exactly happens when you factory reset your electronic device often, then this article is for you.

 What Happens When You Do a Factory Reset?